GLOBAL MARKETS-Scramble for safety as rouble, oil sink

 The turmoil adds to the case for U.S. Federal Reserve chief Janet Yellen keeping her outlook for monetary policy very loose - and by implication official returns on the dollar lower for longer - at a meeting ending on Wednesday.

-“The market is reflecting a global macro concern more than anything,” said Art Hogan, chief market strategist at Wunderlich Securities in New York.

-“The trigger point is commodities, in this case oil, in a free fall, forcing people to completely avoid stocks.
-Until we get some stabilization in energy prices I think we’re going to continue to see that trade.”

 MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.8 percent as investors dumped riskier assets, and the Indonesian rupiah skidded to a 16-year low.
-Japan’s Nikkei stock average fell 2 percent.
+Japan’s Nikkei stock average skidded 2 percent.

 Crude prices fell again, by nearly 3 percent, putting Brent crude under $60 for the first time in more than five years.

 UAE Oil Minister Suhail Bin Mohammed al-Mazroui said there was no need for OPEC to hold an emergency meeting, reinforcing the idea that major Gulf producers are ready to wait out lower prices.
-(Additional reporting by John Geddie, Anirban Nag in London, and Rodrigo Campos in New York; Editing by Hugh Lawson)
+(Editing by Hugh Lawson)